-The Arizona Auditor General conducts the annual financial audit for the District.
+The District utilizes the audit services of CLA.
 Testing procedures determine whether the financial statements are free of material misstatement and ensure compliance with Arizona Revised Statutes that require an annual audit of the District's financial statements.
-The Auditor General's Independent Auditors' Report is included in this document.
-For the fiscal year ended June 30, 2023, the District received an unmodified opinion.
+CLA's Independent Auditors' Report is included in this document.
+For the fiscal year ended June 30, 2024, the District received an unmodified opinion.